mlhktp/dotfiles/README.md

 - [ ] Update scripts to check available changes in the repo and update the dotfiles accordingly
 - [ ] Switch dotfiles theme using branches
 - [ ] Add a script to automatically capture screenshots to showcase the dotfiles
+- [ ] Add spotify integration to polybar

 ### Credits: